Class in Python: What is Python Class?

 Since Python is an object-oriented programming language, almost everything in Python is an object, with its properties and methods.
 A Class is an object constructor or a blueprint from which objects are created.
 It provides a means of bundling data and functionality together.

-In the same way, in Python, we have classes to help us bring all the related objects and functionality together so that it helps us to manage our code easily.
+In Python, we have classes to help us bring all the related objects and functionality together so that it helps us to manage our code easily.

 Unlike other programming languages, Python revolves around the concept of objects.
 Hence, it is an Object-Oriented Programming Language(OOPs).